Yale-EEB723/finalproject/README.md

 ## The data
 ### Reference genome:
 For reference genomes we will use high-quality assembly of Myotis lucifugus.
+Use 11 published bat genomes, especially Myotis lucifugus as reference genome.
 ### Available bat genomes:
 In addition, most bat genomes will be obtained from the Bat1K genome sequencing initiative.
 Currently, there a 14 species of bat with genome assemblies in NCBI.
 The quality and completeness of all genome varies greatly.
 ### Phylogenetic tree: